The resume format in Canada typically follows a particular structure. It’s important that you use this document to

 - Do not include the word ‘resume’ or ‘CV’ at the top of the page, or the date you prepared the document.

 - Do not list references on your resume or include the line “References available on request”.
 It is a given that an employer will request and verify references and it wastes valuable space.
 Have your references’ names and contact details prepared and ready to go and make sure that each of them is willing to speak on your behalf..

 - Do not list your date of birth, gender or marital status.
-It’s not required under employment law in Canada, and is not necessary in the Canadian resume format.
+It’s not required under the employment law in Canada, and is not necessary in the Canadian resume format.

 - Where possible, ensure you have a Canadian address listed and, more importantly, a Canadian cell phone number.

 - Ensure that you have an e-mail address that looks professional.
 It should be a combination of your first name and last name only.
 Avoid using foreign domain names.
 If necessary, set up a new e-mail address for your job hunt.